Physics-50/Module-1/docs/week1.md

 + Perform and analyze a single measurement (yes, one trial) reasonably but quickly, to check that your basic approach is working.
 (For instance, your speed of sound should not be a few centimeters per second, or greater than the speed of light.
 Since others have measured the speed of sound before you, perhaps you can look up the accepted value and ensure that you are within a factor of two.)

 + Get an understanding of the repeatability and precision of your measurement.
 What options do you have for measuring bead spacing?
-Hint:  you have a ruler, but you also have the ability to take a picture of your setup with the ruler as a scale bar.
-How do your choices influence your results?
+Hint:  you have a ruler and [calipers](calipers), but you also have the ability to take a picture of the levitated beads with the ruler as a scale bar.
+How do your choices influence the precision you can achieve?

-+ Check other factors that might affect your measurement and its reproducibility (this is where you get to play!)
++ Check other factors that might affect your measurement and its reproducibility.
+(Creativity is encouraged!)

-Make sure you are recording your exploratory observations as you go so that you have a record of them (reminder: we have set up [a spreadsheet for you on Google Classroom](https://classroom.google.com/c/NDk3MzIzMTc5MDg1?cjc=uuhmwg5){:target="_blank"}; use the "Week 1: Exploratory Observations" tab to record your data in this section.
-Please make use of the organization of the template already set up for you to record your data.)
+Make sure you are taking notes on your exploratory observations as you go so that you have a record of them (reminder: we have set up [a spreadsheet for you on Google Classroom](https://classroom.google.com/c/NDk3MzIzMTc5MDg1?cjc=uuhmwg5){:target="_blank"}; use the "Week 1: Exploratory Observations" tab to record your data in this section.
+The template already set up could be a good place for you to record data, or you could modify it to fit your process.)

+After settling on a method that you trust to give you reproducible (precise) and ubiased (accurate) results, take at least five separate measurements using that method.
+Use

 <!-- ## Introduction to Experimental Uncertainty